propublica/landline/doc/doc.md

 ### MapperCanvas

-MapperCanvas takes care of Mapper's boilerplate to generate maps of U.S. states and counties.
+MapperCanvas takes care of Mapper's boilerplate to generate responsive maps of U.S. states and counties.
 To use it, include the packaged <a href="https://github.com/propublica/mapper/blob/master/public/javascripts/states/states_packaged.js">states</a> or <a href="https://github.com/propublica/mapper/blob/master/public/javascripts/counties/counties_packaged.js">counties</a> JavaScript file, then initialize and draw your map:

 <%= highlight 'javascript', <<-CODE
 // Pass in a container element and a "states" or "counties" locality